Saskatchewan offers Ukrainian students international tuition relief

 “We recognize the concerns raised by Ukrainian students, many of whom have been impacted by ongoing conflict, and will continue to work with institutions to ensure the system is fair, consistent, and sustainable for international students,” he said.

-In March, Canada’s largest post-secondary institution, the University of Toronto (U of T), discontinued domestic tuition eligibility for Ukrainian students under the CUAET program.
+In March, Canada’s largest post-secondary institution, the University of Toronto (U of T), began to phase out international fee exemptions for Ukrainian students living in Canada under the CUAET program.
+Current students will continue to be eligible for domestic tuition fees while they complete their degrees, said Dwayne Benjamin, vice-provost, strategic enrolment management, in a statement.

-The Ukrainian Canadian Students’ Union has called on U of T to reinstate domestic tuition for Ukrainian students, many of whom “applied and accepted offers” based on domestic tuition rates and now face “unexpected financial barriers at a critical stage in the admissions process, with some now at risk of being unable to pursue their education altogether or needing to rethink their entire academic timeline,” Daria Furtak, president of the students’ union wrote in a March 27 letter to U of T President Melanie Woodin.
+The Ukrainian Canadian Students’ Union has called on U of T to charge domestic tuition to all students who are in Canada under CUAET, many of whom “applied and accepted offers” based on the assumption of paying domestic tuition rates and now face “unexpected financial barriers at a critical stage in the admissions process, with some now at risk of being unable to pursue their education altogether or needing to rethink their entire academic timeline,” Daria Furtak, president of the students’ union wrote in a March 27 letter to U of T President Melanie Woodin.

 “We believe that the sudden withdrawal of this support may have been influenced by an erroneous interpretation of the CUAET program timeline,” the letter states, pointing out that the visa extension provisions mean many Ukrainian students and their families will be remaining in Canada for another three years beyond 2027.
 “The need for accessible education pathways therefore remains both present and urgent.”